 Kratom comes in powder or capsule form it is an herbal extract that comes from the leaves of an evergreen tree grown in Southeast Asia , a member of the coffee plant family, can be chewed, and dry kratom can be swallowed or brewed.
 Kratom extract also can be used to make a liquid product or tea.

-But some research suggests that it can lead to health problems but not more than it solves.
+But some mental health research suggests that it can lead to health problems but not more than it solves.

-“It’s unregulated, so it can’t be prescribed by a health care provider, and the doses are all over the map,” says Dr. Kevin Kline, a university of memphis Health System psychiatrist and chemical dependency expert.
+“It’s unregulated, so it can’t be prescribed by a health care provider or substance abuse treatment program, and the doses are all over the map,” says Dr. Kevin Kline, a university of memphis Health System psychiatrist and chemical dependency expert.
 “You need to consult an experienced kratom user because Just because it says a certain dose on the package like any supplement , this doesn’t mean that’s the dose you’re actually getting, nor does it mean that’s the actual substance that you’re getting.”
 We find it more effective than buprenorphine

 “kratom does have some opiate properties and, so, you’re replacing the stronger more dangerous opioid with an opioid like substance,” says Dr. Kline.
 “If you take a substance that activates those opioid receptors, the receptors say, ‘OK, we’ve got our opioid again.
-Just like prescription subutex without the high dangers associated with suboxone It can be addictive but relative to heroin there is no discussion necessary” For some people with opioid use disorder (the new terminology instead of addiction), the beginning of drug treatment is detoxification — controlled and medically supervised withdrawal from the drug.
+Just like prescription subutex without the high dangers associated with suboxone It can be addictive but relative to heroin there is no discussion necessary” For some people with opioid use disorder (the new terminology instead of addiction), the beginning of drug treatment is detoxification — controlled and medically reviewed opiate withdrawal at a substance abuse treatment program.
 By itself, this is not a solution, because most addicts resume taking the drug unless they get further help.
 The withdrawal symptoms — agitation; anxiety; tremors; muscle aches; hot and cold flashes; sometimes nausea, vomiting, and diarrhea — are not life-threatening, but are extremely uncomfortable.
 The intensity of the reaction depends on the dose and speed of these symptoms of opiate withdrawal.
 Short-acting opiates, like heroin, tend to produce more intense but briefer symptoms.